 Under our feet is a miraculous universe teeming with life.
 There are about 1 billion microorganisms and 50.000 species in a table spoon of healthy soil!

-3- What is Hybridized grain?
+3- And so what is Hybridized grain?

 4- Do you offer Gluten Free Bread & Pastrie alternatives?

-If you have read this far, you now understand the distinction between Hybridised grains (High in Gluten and toxic input) and Heritage Grains (Low in Gluten & high in fibres, vitamins, nutrients, amino acids...etc).
+If you have read this far, you now understand the distinction between Hybridized grains (High in Gluten and toxicity) and Heritage Grains (Low in Gluten & high in fibres, vitamins, nutrients, amino acids...etc).
 So asking for Gluten Free equivalents (which is a process which requires another cascade of chemical processes to achieve) is the wrong question.
 A better question for people who have a condition or are concerned about gluten content is: "what type of grains do you mill into flour?".
 We use the same healthy grains, grown in healthy soils that has fed the populations of the world safely for 1000s of years.
 We mill our nutritious grains into flours with a very small gluten trace but we do not offer Gluten free alternatives.

 5- What is tilling/ploughing and why is it so bad for the soil?

-To start answering this question we need to talk about the most efficient soil building machines in the world: woods & forest.
-Leaves in canopies, transform sunlight into nutrients by photosynthesis, dying leaves full of residual solar energy then fall to the ground, transferring their energy to other decaying matter- vegetal, insects, animals, microorganisms, organic waste etc... - and create a thick series of ordered layer of humus & top soil.
-These layers provide food for trillions of microorganisms, mycelium & roots that distribute these nutrients through connective networks.
+To start answering this question we need to talk about the most efficient soil building machine in the world: woods & forest.
+Leaves in canopies, convert sunlight into nutrients by photosynthesis, dying leaves full of residual solar energy then fall to the ground, transferring their energy to other decaying matter- vegetal, insects, animals, microorganisms, organic waste etc... - and create a thick series of ordered layer of naturally fertile humus & top soil.
+These layers provide food for trillions of microorganisms, mycelium & roots that distribute these nutrients through connective root networks.
 An army of insects, microbes, fungi help to tunnel and aerate these layers so that seedlings can take root and feed themselves autonomously, without any outside input and very little water.
-This healthy, collaborative well oiled cycle, if left alone and uninterrupted by human intervention, is a huge soil biofactory with huge fertility prowess, well arranged in underfoot layers capable of absorbing and storing and fixing huge amount of carbon from the air into the ground and turn it into vegetal food.
+This healthy, collaborative well oiled cycle, if left alone and uninterrupted by human intervention, is a huge soil biofactory with huge fertility prowess, well arranged in underfoot layers capable of absorbing and storing and fixing huge amount of carbon from the air into the ground and turn it into food.
 This process of capturing atmospheric carbon dioxyde from the air and fixing it into the ground is called Carbon Sequestration.

 So what is the alternative of tilling and what is cover crop?